polygon/rp2040-project-template/README.md

 `flake.nix` provides a development environment with the rust toolchain and can be spawned with `nix develop .`.
 An `.envrc` file is provided for `direnv` users.
 You will need https://github.com/nix-community/nix-direnv for proper Nix support.
 Inside the environment, you can use `cargo` as usual.

+There is a `shell.nix` shim provided if you don't use flakes.

 <!-- Requirements -->
 <details open="open">
   <summary><h2 style="display: inline-block" id="requirements">Requirements</h2></summary>